elaav/happy-beer-bot/README.md

-# happy-beer-bot
+# Happy Beer Bot
-Sample app using Bolt for Python for "Dev Velocity" meetup (May 2022)
+A sample app using Python Bolt for "Dev Velocity" meetup (May 2022)

 Based on the slack documentation:
 https://api.slack.com/start/building/bolt-python